pmahnke/transitionelement/_posts/2024/2024-10-06-peru_huayhuash_hike_day_10.md

 We were blessed with a great group of fellow trekkers, guide and for the most part, good morning weather.

 What an experience.

+When we got back to Huaraz, almost all of us went to dinner together, pizza.

 <ul class="slides">
     <input type="radio" name="radio-btn" id="img-1" checked="checked" />